 It’s no secret that the treatment industry is big business.
 Addiction is still on the rise, and there are countless individuals seeking help, even as we write this.
-Unfortunately, not all treatment options are ethical; to say the least.
+Unfortunately, the ethics of drug and alcohol treatment centers are not always correct; to say the least.
 As a facility that upholds the best standard of care that we can, we’re happy to be in a position to educate you on some of the unethical practices that are currently happening inside of the treatment industry.
 The saddest part of these practices is that the clients are the ones harmed, and the client’s face the consequences far more than the treatment center’s themselves.
 There have been arrests, and there’s been awareness spread, but the industry at large lacks major reform.
 Here’s a list of terms and unethical practices to be aware of:

 “Bed Voucher” is a term to describe an outpatient facility “paying” for a clients bed at a sober living.
 The outpatient facility can bill insurance, and sober livings can not, so bed vouchers describe a vast difference between the two facilities.
 This typically happens when the sober living also owns or is in a partnership with the outpatient program.
 (We’ll describe more in the next section about how these outpatient facilities can overcharge insurance to cover these costs.)
 Bed vouchers aren’t necessarily illegal, yet they are considered unethical by the majority of the treatment industry.
 They’re considered unethical because the client’s treatment becomes a matter of the dollar, and not their life.